scalalandio/chimney/docs/docs/supported-patching.md

     // User(10, "xyz@@domain.com", 123123123L)

     locally {
-      // all patching derived in this scope will see these new flags implicit val cfg = PatcherConfiguration.default.ignoreRedundantPatcherFields
+      // All patching derived in this scope will see these new flags (Scala 2-only syntax, see cookbook for Scala 3) implicit val cfg = PatcherConfiguration.default.ignoreRedundantPatcherFields

       user.patchUsing(UserUpdateForm("xyz@@domain.com", 123123123L, "some address"))